 Mioga Ginger.
 A treasured food crop in Japan where the new shoots are prized as a vegetable and the flower buds are considered a delicacy.
 This clumps up quickly in rich moist soil in shade and produces exotic Iris-like creamy white flowers at ground level in late summer and fall.

-A collection of this prized Asian culinary species from the Korean island of Jejudo which used to be Cheju or Cheju-do.
-This is a true Ginger but in the case, it is the deep yellow flower buds that are eaten which open to lilac-pink flowers held at ground level.
-The corn-like leaves get about 3' tall and this is hardy to zone 6 and even zone 5.
+A collection by the Wynn-Jones from Crug Farm of this prized Asian culinary species from the Korean island of Jejudo, formerly Cheju island.
+This is a culinary ginger but it is the deep yellow flower buds that are eaten which open to lilac-pink flowers held at ground level.
+The deciduous corn-like leaves get about 3' tall

 © Copyright 2015 Far Reaches Farm.